systemslab/systemslab.github.io/QuickStart.md

 ### To add a page to the navbar (ideas: SRL Courses, Seminars, Contact Us, Blog):
 1. cd ~ and create pagename.md.
 2. In the front YAML,
-   a. set layout to page (or default, if you want to include your customizable layout.
+   - set layout to page (or default, if you want to include your customizable layout.
       See other pages for example of this. people.md and projects.md do this).
-   b. set title category.
+   - set title category.
-   c.
-Go to https://design.google.com/icons/ and find an icon that best represents the new page!
+   - Go to https://design.google.com/icons/ and find an icon that best represents the new page!
       Set the name of the icon to the icon category.
 For example, the "projects" page has the MDL icon called "code".
-   d.
-Set permalink to: /page_name/ (important!)
+   - Set permalink to: /page_name/ (important!)
-   e.
-Set group to: navbar.
+   - Set group to: navbar.
 3. Set content as desired.
 If you chose to customize the layout of the page by setting the layout to default, see examples of how to do this by studying people.md and projects.md.